 Complementary health in Europe is practiced in a context of political and legal uncertainty with a few notable exceptions.
-By and large, it is available outside the official health care systems, and only to those who can afford to pay and who have the opportunities to inform themselves.
-While millions of people use complementary and alternative medicine (CAM) practices, millions of others have no access.
+Generally, it is only available outside the official health care systems, to those who can afford to pay and to those who have the opportunity to inform themselves.
+While millions of people do use complementary and alternative medicine (CAM), millions of others have no access at all.

-CAM’s contribution to health and well being and its role alongside conventional medicine are poorly understood.
+CAM’s contribution to health and well being and its role alongside conventional medicine are not well understood.
 The scope of application is variable and the differences between the many CAM practices are not well known.
-There is also significant prejudice to CAM .
-Practitioners have been prosecuted on legal grounds unconnected to their competence or client complaint.
-Published research is thin on the ground for many CAM practices, and most of what exists examines them as if they were a form of conventional medicine.
+There is also significant prejudice towards CAM – practitioners have been prosecuted on legal grounds unconnected to either their competence or client complaints.
+There is not much published research on CAM and most of the existing research examines CAM practices as if they were a form of conventional medicine.

 About the ESF

 In Japan, where shiatsu originated, it has been an officially recognised paramedical practice since 1952.
-In Europe , it is popular with the public but, until now, there has been no objective evidence for its safety, extensive data on who uses it and why, or an assessment of its benefits.
-The European Shiatsu Federation, in working to gain the legal ‘right to practice’ shiatsu throughout Europe and to promote the highest standards of training and professional practice, saw the need for evidence independent of the profession’s view.
+Shiatsu has been practiced professionally in Europe for around 50 years.
+It is popular with the public but, until recently, there was no objective evidence of its safety, no extensive data on who uses it or why and no assessment of its benefits.
+The European Shiatsu Federation identified the need for objective evidence and then designed and financed a study accordingly.

-The development of the study design took particular account of the fact that shiatsu practice occurs within the energetic relationship between the practitioner and the client, that it is intuitive in its nature, and that it is broad in its guiding philosophy and scope of application.
-The findings summarised below speak volumes about this ancient art.
-They validate an intuitive but practical system with contemporary and rational tools, bridging longstanding cultural gaps.
-Not surprisingly, the findings suggest the need for more research.
-These findings are now offered in service to the public, the profession, researchers, policy makers and health care providers.
+The development of the study design took particular account of the fact that shiatsu practice occurs within the energetic relationship between the practitioner and the client, that it is intuitive in its nature and that it is broad in its guiding philosophy and scope of application.
+The findings of the study validate an intuitive but practical system with contemporary and rational tools.
+These findings are now available to the public, the profession, researchers, policy makers and health care providers.

-Long AF.
+Long A.F.
 The potential of complementary and alternative medicine in promoting well-being and critical health literacy: a prospective, observational study of shiatsu.
 BMC Complement Altern Med.
-2009 Jun 18;9:19. http://www.biomedcentral.com/1472-6882/9/19
+2009 Jun 18;9:19.

 School of Healthcare, University of Leeds